 Some M&A failures have been dramatic.
 The AOL/Time Warner deal lost 93% of its value during the integration period as the internet service provider merged with the publishing company in an attempt to combine content with delivery.
-VeriSign, another internet-related services company, lost \$17 billion of its \$20 billion acquisition of Network Solutions in 2000, and its stock fell 98%.
-It is not just the fallout from dot.com failures that have lost money following a major acquisition, as another classic example of failure - and one where the very basic elements of business intelligence were ignored - is Quaker Oats, a food and beverage company founded in 1901.
-In the brief case study which follows, look at the first word of the penultimate paragraph.
+Veri-Sign, another internet-related services company, lost \$17 billion of its \$20 billion acquisition of Network Solutions in 2000, and its stock fell 98%.
+Failures are not unique to the United States.
+The Royal Bank of Scotland, together with Banco Santander and Fortis, purchased ABN AMRO in 2007; that deal contributed to the failure of Fortis and the semi-nationalization of RBS.
+It was pursued despite the signals in the marketplace which led to the financial crisis.
+Another classic example of failure - and one where the very basic elements of business intelligence were ignored - is Quaker Oats, a food and beverage company founded in 1901.
+In the brief case study that follows, look at the first word of the penultimate paragraph.
 It is the key identifier of an intelligence failure.
-The word is 'following.'
+The word is "following."
 Incompatibility of cultures is one of the biggest post-acquisition killers.